thruthesky/xforum/README.md

-# Submission - How submission works.
+# Submission & Response - How submission works.

 * When you submit a form of xforum, you do the form submission as

     * ordinary form submit ( a form submit and redirect into another page )

     * ajax call ( a forum submit with ajax and get return through JSON string )

     * form options of return urls.

         * return_url for success. ( You can add query var as "&success=true"
         * return_url_on_error for error.